Polycystic ovary syndrome (PCOS)

 Overview

-Polycystic ovary syndrome (PCOS) is a problem with hormones that happens during the reproductive years.
+Polycystic ovary syndrome (PCOS) is a hormone health issue that starts to show signs in people of childbearing age.
 If you have PCOS, you may not have periods very often.
 Or you may have periods that last many days.
-You may also have too much of a hormone called androgen in your body.
+You also may have male-pattern hair growth, called hirsutism, which is too much of a group of hormones called androgens in your body.

-With PCOS, many small sacs of fluid develop along the outer edge of the ovary.
+With PCOS, many small sacs of fluid may grow along the outer edge of the ovary.
 These are called cysts.
-The small fluid-filled cysts contain immature eggs.
+Inside the small, fluid-filled cysts of PCOS are immature eggs.
 These are called follicles.
-The follicles fail to regularly release eggs.
+These follicles are unable to regularly release eggs.

-The exact cause of PCOS is unknown.
-Early diagnosis and treatment along with weight loss may lower the risk of long-term complications such as type 2 diabetes and heart disease.
+The exact cause of PCOS is not known, but genetic and lifestyle factors may play a part.
+Early diagnosis and treatment along with weight management may lower the risk of long-term health issues, such as type 2 diabetes and heart disease.

 Symptoms

-Symptoms of PCOS often start around the time of the first menstrual period.
+Symptoms of polycystic ovary syndrome (PCOS), often start around the time of the first menstrual period.
 Sometimes symptoms develop later after you have had periods for a while.

-The symptoms of PCOS vary.
-A diagnosis of PCOS is made when you have at least two of these:
+The symptoms of PCOS vary and can change over time.
+Some people with PCOS may have very severe symptoms, while others have mild symptoms or no symptoms at all.
+A diagnosis of PCOS is made when you have at least two of these symptoms:

-PCOS signs and symptoms are typically more severe in people with obesity.
+PCOS symptoms are usually more serious in people with obesity.

 When to see a doctor

-See your health care provider if you're worried about your periods, if you're having trouble getting pregnant, or if you have signs of excess androgen.
-These might include new hair growth on your face and body, acne and male-pattern baldness.
+See your healthcare professional if you're worried about your periods, if you're having trouble getting pregnant or if you have symptoms of too much androgen.
+These might include new hair growth on your face and body, acne, and male-pattern hair loss.

 Causes